bitpay/insight-api/README.md

 object.
 - `spentTs`

-The `/status?q=getTxOutSetInfo` method has also been removed due to the query being very slow and locking bitcoind.
+The `/status?q=getTxOutSetInfo` method has also been removed due to the query being very slow and locking florincoind.

-Plug-in support for Insight API is also no longer available, as well as the endpoints:
+Plug-in support for Flosight API is also no longer available, as well as the endpoints:
 - `/email/retrieve`
 - `/rates/:code`